electricimp/PN532/README.md

 Constructs a data exchange frame for use in [PN532.sendRequest()](#sendrequestrequestframe-responsecallback--numretries).

+### Parameters

-*tagNumber* is the index number of the tag in the current field.
+- *tagNumber*: The index number of the tag in the current field.
 Currently this is always 1.

-*data* is the payload blob for this frame.
+- *data*: The payload blob for this frame.

-See the [PN532 datasheet](http://www.nxp.com/documents/user_manual/141520.pdf) for proper use of the data exchange frame.
+See the [PN532 datasheet](http://www.nxp.com/documents/user_manual/141520.pdf) for detailed use of the data exchange frame.

+### Usage

 ```squirrel
 function makeMifareReadFrame(address) {